BeniaminoSquitieri/Data-Driven-Control-Project/README.md

 - **CVXPY**: A Python library for convex optimization, used to solve the optimization problems in IOC.
 - **Robotarium**: Provides both simulation and real-world testing environments for the algorithms developed.

-## Conclusion

-This project demonstrates the effectiveness of data-driven control methods like FOC and IOC in guiding autonomous robots through complex environments.
-By applying these techniques, we explored various control strategies and their limitations, offering insights into potential improvements for real-world applications.
-Future work will focus on refining the cost function and improving trajectory smoothness in challenging environments.

 ## References